 Graduate students should begin research work as early as possible.
 Ideally students make progress in acquiring a faculty research advisor and joining a research group in a timely fashion, preferably by the beginning of the summer after the first year.
 The summer after the first year is the ideal time to do research unencumbered by course work or teaching.
 It is also very important to determine summer funding support options as soon as possible.
 Ideally most students will have begun a trial project with an advisor or at least made the necessary introductions and have at least one solid prospect by the end of the first year.
-The DGS and the faculty mentoring committee can be additional helpful resources during this process.

 Master of Arts (M.A.)